ErpNetDocs/webclient/introduction/how-to/filtering-expresions.md

 Within the **Orders** panel of the **Sales** module, you input "(today)" in the filtering row of the **Document date** column.

-This results in only items created on the current day being displayed in the table.
+This results in only items created on the current day to be displayed in the table.

 ![picture](pictures/Filtering_expressions_today_25_03.png)